Battle of Rohtas (1779): Aftermath

 Following the victory, Timur Shah Durrani captured Multan after negotiations were held when the Afghans sieged it in February 1780, following which Timur Shah appointed Muzaffar Khan as the Nazim of Multan and Abdul Karim Khan Babar, a defected Muslim general of the Sikh army was appointed as Naib (Chief officer) of Muzaffar Khan.
 Multan would remain under Afghan rule until its loss in 1818 to the Sikh Empire, during the Siege of Multan.
-Timur Shah would dawn many other campaigns in Punjab after this.